Banque Nationale pour le Commerce et l'Industrie: Establishment

-Further expansion and developments until 1966 merger
+Further expansion and merger

 In 1934, BNCI opened a regional administration centre in Bordeaux, and later created seven other regional centers to handle routine branch teller tasks.
 Starting in 1937 it started expanding by buying a number of struggling local and regional banks.
 These included the Banque Adam in the north and west of France, Banque des Alpes and Banque du Dauphiné in the southeast, and Caisse de Saint-Quentin in the north, as well as the smaller Banque Roque in Brive-la-Gaillarde, Banque générale de Guyenne in Bergerac, and Banque Dastre in Saint-Gaudens.

 Under German occupation, BNCI's domestic business stagnated as was the case with other major French banks, but its international development was more dynamic.
 Its CEO Alfred Pose relocated to French Algeria following the Battle of France, and in September 1940 acquired majority ownership of a small regional bank, the Banque de l'Union Nord-Africaine (BUNA), headquartered in Algiers at 17, boulevard Baudin.
 This was soon renamed Banque Nationale pour le Commerce et l'Industrie - Afrique (BNCI-A) and became a basis for expansion over the following two decades in French North Africa, French West Africa, French Equatorial Africa, and the French West Indies.
 Later in 1940, Pose opened branches in Casablanca and in Saint-Louis, Senegal.
 In 1941 the bank further expanded in Tunisia and Guinea, as well as Madagascar and Réunion through the acquisition of the Crédit Foncier de Madagascar.
 It also developed a network in Syria and Lebanon during the war.

 In 1945, under the impetus of Finance Minister René Pleven, the French government nationalized the Bank of France and the four major depository banks, including BNCI.

 In 1947, the London branch of BNCI was transformed into a subsidiary and renamed the British & French Bank (BFB), with shares held by BNCI, S.G.
 Warburg and Robert Benson & Co.
 In 1974, the BFB would return to full ownership by its parent, by then the Banque Nationale de Paris, and was eventually renamed BNP plc in 1981.